AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_external_device_conn.md

 * `pre_shared_key` - (Optional) Pre-Shared Key.
 * `local_tunnel_cidr` - (Optional) Source CIDR for the tunnel from the Aviatrix transit gateway.
 * `remote_tunnel_cidr` - (Optional) Destination CIDR for the tunnel to the external device.
-* `enable_edge_segmentation` - (Optional) Switch to allow this connection to communicate with a Security Domain via Connection Policy.
+* `enable_edge_segmentation` - (Optional) Switch to allow this connection to communicate with a Network Domain via Connection Policy.
 * `switch_to_ha_standby_gateway` - (Optional) Switch to HA Standby Transit Gateway connection.
 Only valid with Transit Gateway that has [Active-Standby Mode](https://docs.aviatrix.com/HowTos/transit_advanced.html#active-standby) enabled and for non-HA external device.
 Valid values: true, false.
 Default: false.
 Available in provider version R2.17.1+.
 * `enable_learned_cidrs_approval` - (Optional) Enable learned CIDRs approval for the connection.
 Only valid with `connection_type` = 'bgp'.
 Requires the transit_gateway's `learned_cidrs_approval_mode` attribute be set to 'connection'.
 Valid values: true, false.
 Default value: false.
 Available as of provider version R2.18+.
 * `approved_cidrs` - (Optional/Computed) Set of approved CIDRs.
 Requires `enable_learned_cidrs_approval` to be true.
 Type: Set(String).